 Lichtman achieved fame in 2009 after successfuly defending John Gotti Jr in 2009 mistrial on charges of racketeering and murder.
 "John was acquitted on a number of charges, found not guilty, and the jury was hung on the rest, and that was considered to be a very big, shocking result in America," Lichtman said.

 But Lichtman may have a problem in the Guzmán case.
 Lichtman previously represented a convicted drug trafficker, Margarito Flores, who together with his identical twin brother, Pedro, could be key witnesses in Guzmán's upcoming trial.

 That has the wives of both men worried.

 "Jeffrey Lichtman was retained by my husband.
 He was his attorney.
-It's hard because Chapo has people are all over the world, he's such a powerful man," Olivia Flores told Univision's Tifani Roberts.
+It's hard because Chapo has people are all over the world, he's such a powerful man," Margarito Flores' wife, Olivia, told Univision's Tifani Roberts.
+The two wives published